-CELA3B (Chymotrypsin-Like Elastase Family, Member 3B) is a Protein Coding gene.
-Diseases associated with CELA3B include actinobacillosis and pancreatic steatorrhea.
-Among its related pathways are Pancreatic secretion and Protein digestion and absorption.
+CELA3B (Chymotrypsin Like Elastase Family Member 3B) is a Protein Coding gene.
+Diseases associated with CELA3B include actinobacillosis and pleuropneumonia.
+Among its related pathways are Protein digestion and absorption and Pancreatic secretion.
 GO annotations related to this gene include serine-type endopeptidase activity and peptidase activity.
 An important paralog of this gene is CELA2B.

 UniProtKB/Swiss-Prot for CELA3B Gene

 Efficient protease with alanine specificity but only little elastolytic activity.